 - SBA COC requirement issues arise in government contracting when the contracting officer makes a determination that your company, the apparent offeror, cannot perform the contract.

-However, common disputes occur about whether the SBA referral is valid and whether the SBA followed its regulations when acting on the COC referral and decision.
+However, common disputes occur about whether the referral is valid and whether the SBA followed its regulations when acting on the SBA COC referral and decision.

 Government contracting offices run into problems with during bid protest litigation because of the confusing rules that regulate when the contracting officer must refer responsibility matters to the SBA.
 Also, small businesses also get confused as to when they can actually challenge the SBA’s certificate of competency decision in a bid protest.